femtonelson/AWS_Jupyter-Installation-on-Ubuntu-Server/README.md

 - sudo wget https://download2.rstudio.org/rstudio-server-rhel-1.1.383-x86_64.rpm : Download a file from internet on FZ machine to check internet connectivity --> Download successful !
 <img src="./Test Download.jpg">

-# Step 8 : Clean-up after testing
-- Release all allocated IP addresses to Amazon pool if no longer in use
-- Stop or Terminate EC2 instances no longer in use